-- the HSC Common Content Common module, Texts and Human Experiences consists of to both courses where students analyse and explore texts and apply skills in synthesis. - Modules which emphasise particular aspects of shaping meaning and representation, questions of textual integrity, and ways in which texts are valued.
+- the HSC Common Content Common module, Texts and Human Experiences crosses both courses where students analyse and explore texts and apply skills in synthesis. - Modules which emphasise particular aspects of shaping meaning and representation, questions of textual integrity, and ways in which texts are valued.